aliaamo1/Solitaire/README.md

 # Solitaire-Desktop-Application
-Development of Solitaire Desktop Application using OO design principles
+Development of Solitaire Desktop Application using OO design principles and patterns